- With the release of Twitch’s mobile and desktop app, deciding between Twitch app vs browser performance can be confusing.

 Accessibility and Portability

 The Twitch app is a boon for vloggers who stream on the fly.
-While the customization options are limited and some features can be buggy, but it offers a lot of flexibility for vloggers.
+While the customization options are limited and some features can be buggy, it offers a lot of flexibility for vloggers.

 Performance and experience

-The Twitch app offers flexibility to the users who want to watch streams and vloggers on the go.
+The Twitch app offers flexibility to users who want to watch streams and vloggers on the go.
 It also comes with voice chatting, text, and video calling options.